 Ceiling Tile Fire Ratings

 There are two main fire ratings involved with ceiling tiles.
 The first is based on Underwriters Laboratories (UL) Test No. 723, and is called the Surface Burning Characteristics Rating, or Flame Spread Rating.
 This rating determines how a building material is going to react in a fire.
 A good rating (Class A or Class 1) in this test means the material is almost entirely non-flammable (doesn't burn easily).
 A bad rating means the material is highly flammable, and should not be used as an interior finish or building component.
-Most, if not all, counties in the US require a Class A rating for any interior finish or building component.
+Most, if not all, counties in the U.S. require a Class A Fire Rating for any interior finish or building component.

 The second fire rating is called the Fire Barrier Rating.
 This rating utilizes American Society for Testing and Materials (ASTM) Test E-119, and identifies the length of time an entire ceiling assembly will resist and prevent the spread of a fire.
-While a ceiling tile alone cannot truly be rated with its own Fire Barrier Rating, it is usually classified with the rating that it CAN achieve when used in a ceiling assembly that collectively has that same rating.
+While a ceiling tile alone cannot truly be rated with its own Fire Barrier Rating, it is usually classified with the rating that it can achieve when used in a ceiling assembly that collectively has that same rating.
 For example, if a ceiling tile is given a Fire Barrier Rating of 2 hours, it is meant for use in a full ceiling assembly that also has a 2 hour Fire Barrier Rating.

 What You Need to Know to Begin

 So, when you are replacing ceiling tiles what is required?
 First of all, you should ALWAYS consult your local fire marshal or inspector regarding your plans.
-Actual fire ratings requirements not only differ from city to city, they can also vary from building to building, so don't just move forward based on word of mouth from friends and colleagues.
+Actual fire rating requirements not only differ from city to city, they can also vary from building to building, so don't just move forward based on word of mouth from friends and colleagues.

 Here are a few things to keep in mind based on our customers' previous experiences with fire marshals:

 - Most commercial installations require a fire barrier ceiling of some kind.
 Sometimes, this is the true ceiling, which is found BEHIND the drop ceiling.
-Other times, the drop ceiling is considered part of this fire barrier ceiling, and MUST have fire barrier rated ceiling tiles.
+Other times, the drop ceiling is considered part of this fire barrier ceiling and MUST have fire barrier rated ceiling tiles.

 - Ceiling tiles that are rated Class A for flame spread but do NOT have a fire barrier rating are treated as an interior finish like a paint.
 They do absolutely nothing to prevent the spread of a fire, nor do they cause the fire to spread any faster.
 If your building already fully meets fire codes, you can almost always add a Class A ceiling tile for looks, so long as it does not interfere with the operations of any other assembly or fire sprinkler system.